Blog

 • The intoxication was the proximate (direct) cause of the victim’s injuries (for example, if a drunk driver’s intoxication caused them to run a red light and hit another car).

 The Liquor Control Act allows bartenders and waiters who served the intoxicated individual to be held liable, as well as the owner, renter, or lessee of the establishment where the alcohol was sold.
-Likewise, if a clearly intoxicated person walks into a corner store and buys alcohol, the attendant and the corner store owner may be held liable.
+To be clear, if the question is, can a bartender be held responsible for overserving a customer who then goes on to injure another person during a DUI accident, the answer is yes, he or she can be held liable.

 Proving Establishment Liability